StarcraftUser/CShorpMultiMapCLR/README.md

 ## Limitations
 - Not compatible with **Unity**.
 - Can be used in simple scenarios such as a **lottery-style application** in a C# Windows Forms app.
-- Because key/value types must be pre-declared, the codebase became lengthy and repetitive.
+- Since the key and value types had to be declared in advance, the code became lengthy and resulted in verbose, boilerplate code.

 ---